-The case hit the courts again in 2020—30 years after a New South Wales (NSW) Royal Commission (highest level government inquiry) condemned what Hunter was referring to: Chelmsford private psychiatric hospital in Sydney, Australia, where deep sleep treatment (DST) was used up until the late 70’s.
-At that time, pressure was put on the facility to stop the potentially lethal practice, following dozens of deaths.
-DST involved knocking a patient unconscious with a cocktail of psychotropic drugs and electroshock treatment given daily.
-Exposing DST was a signature campaign by the Church of Scientology-established Citizens Commission on Human Rights (CCHR), a mental health industry watchdog, that especially highlighted the damage electroshock treatment causes and the damaging effects of psychotropic drug cocktails.
+The Chelmsford case hit the courts again in 2020—30 years after a New South Wales (NSW) Royal Commission (highest level of government inquiry) condemned what Hunter was referring to: Chelmsford private psychiatric hospital in Sydney, Australia, where deep sleep treatment (DST) was used up until the late 70’s.
+At that time, pressure was put on the facility to stop the lethal practice, following dozens of deaths.
+Exposing DST was a 14-year campaign by the Church of Scientology-established Citizens Commission on Human Rights (CCHR), a mental health industry watchdog, that especially highlighted the damage electroshock treatment causes and the damaging effects of psychotropic drug cocktails.

-In a united and passionate effort, patient survivors of DST, especially the late former actor, Barry Hart, their families, nurses, legislators and Scientologists, fought for and obtained patient rights, which currently are being undermined in Australia.
+In a united and passionate effort, patient survivors of DST, especially the late former actor, Barry Hart, their families, nurses, legislators and Scientologists, provided a legacy of patient rights, which currently are being undermined in Australia.
 Dr. Hunter wrote that the “events within Australia have made it clear that accountability will be demanded of the medical profession, including psychiatry, for its past mistakes.”

-It is easy for changing governments to “forget” the atrocities committed in the psychiatric system throughout the 60s-90s in Australia—Chelmsford was but one of numerous inquiries into psychiatric abuse and treatment deaths.
-The psychiatric Ward 10B of Townsville Hospital in Queensland was also exposed in the late 80s for its use of modified narcosis—similar to DST but lasting several days—not weeks.
+It can be easy for changing governments to “forget” or be unaware of the atrocities committed in the psychiatric system throughout the 60s-90s in Australia—Chelmsford was but one of numerous inquiries into psychiatric abuse and treatment deaths CCHR helped obtain.
+The psychiatric Ward 10B of Townsville Hospital in Queensland was also exposed in the late 80s for its use of modified narcosis—similar to DST, but lasting only several days.

-In 2011, Alan Francis, professor of psychiatry and chairman of the Diagnostic and Statistical Manual for Mental Health (DSM-IV) Taskforce, condemned PRS and described the early intervention or the youth mental health program in Australia that McGorry headed as a” vast untried public-health experiment.”
-Yet this youth program is still in practice today.
+In 2011, U.S. professor of psychiatry Alan Francis, chairman of the Diagnostic and Statistical Manual for Mental Health (DSM-IV) Taskforce, condemned PRS describing the early intervention or the youth mental health program in Australia as a” vast untried public-health experiment.”
+Yet this is still in practice today.

 Dr. Harry Bailey was the Australian psychiatrist who developed his version of DST in the 1960s (earlier versions were used in C.I.A. funded mind control experiments under psychiatrist Ewan Cameron at McGill university in Montreal, Canada in the 1950s and 60s.
-In 1998 a Canadian television movie covered this, based on the book, In The Sleep Room: The Story of CIA Brainwashing Experiments in Canada.
-There is also the 2018 Netflix drama mini series about the experiments.)
+In 1998, a Canadian television movie covered this, based on the book, In The Sleep Room: The Story of CIA Brainwashing Experiments in Canada.
+There is also a 2018 Netflix drama mini-series about the experiments.)

-Bailey devised a cocktail of barbiturates, benzodiazpines and the antipsychotic, haloperidol that induced a coma for several weeks, while electroshock was administered.
+Bailey devised a cocktail of barbiturates, benzodiazpines and the antipsychotic, haloperidol to induce a coma for several weeks, while electroshock was administered daily.
 The “treatment” caused thrombosis, pneumonia, strokes, heart attacks, brain damage, and death.

 Robert M. Kaplan, author of Medical Murder: Disturbing Cases of Doctors Who Kill wrote: “As casualties mounted and the body count rose, Bailey made no attempt to improve the procedure or provide a better care and supervision.”